farisachugthai/viconf/.config/nvim/UltiSnips/README.rst

       	endsnippet

+Unfortunately none of the options are relevant anymore as I've moved to using coc.nvim for code completion and it doesn't support most of the built-in Ultisnips options *for now*.

 Snippets Options
 ^^^^^^^^^^^^^^^^^^
 The following are options to modify the way that snippets behave.
 My most commonly used options are::